 What is the Summer of Service?

-Summer of Service (SOS) is a competition conceptualized, developed and executed by the I Believe Initiative, an arm of the Governor-General’s Programme For Excellence.
-This competition seeks to encourage youth who are matriculating or are completing their first undergraduate year to dedicate their summer to a worthy cause while vying for prizes that will help them achieve a tertiary education.
+Summer of Service (SOS) is a programme conceptualized, developed and executed by the I Believe Initiative, an arm of the Governor-General’s Programme For Excellence.
+This programme seeks to encourage youth who are matriculating or are completing their first undergraduate year to dedicate their summer to a worthy cause while vying for prizes that will help them achieve a tertiary education.
 The voluntary service must be completed within a specified period usually amounting to eight weeks.

 - Any difficulties which emerge during the implementation of the project must be brought to the Supervisor’s attention as soon as possible.

 Regrettably, the IBI cannot provide a stipend.
-However, competitors are encouraged to seek the support of a sponsor (which may include their church or community associations) to assist with any travel costs.
+However, participants are encouraged to seek the support of a sponsor (which may include their church or community associations) to assist with any travel costs.
 In some cases, the organization within which they volunteer may also be able to assist.

 What are the prizes?